 Groundhogs weigh between 9-15 pounds.

 Groundhogs are burrowers.
+This means they dig tunnels underground.
 A burrow is a small tunnel or hole dug by a small animal.

 They can move over 700 pounds of dirt when digging one burrow or den!